regiskuckaertz/humbug/DESIGN.md

 class Datetime(val value: Long) extends AnyVal with TTypeDef
 ```

 We still need to tag those values because the underlying values must be lifted during deserialization.
-The trait `TTypeDef` is a phantom type:
+We also tag with `TTypeDef`, that will come in handy later:

 ```scala
 trait TTypeDef extends Any
 ```

-The companion object provides trival wrapping/unwrapping logic:
+The companion object provides trivial wrapping/unwrapping logic:

 ```scala
 trait TTypeDefCodec[A, B] {